SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 The property pane is defined in the **HelloWorldWebPart** class.
 The **getPropertyPaneConfiguration** property is where you need to define the property pane.

-When the properties are defined, you can access them in your web part by using `this.properties.<property-value>`, as shown in the **render** method:
+When the properties are defined, you can access them in your web part by using `this.properties.<property-name>`, as shown in the **render** method:

 ```typescript
 <p class="${styles.description}">${escape(this.properties.description)}</p>